rajeshdavuluru/graphqldemo/README.md

 #4)	What is GraphiQL?
 	GraphiQL is proving UI to communicate with any GraphQL Server and execute queries and mutations against it.

-    TODO: Query with attributes and stitching.
+    TODO: Query with attributes and stitching.;